Skip to content

 },

-// edges
+// these are our edges

-// simple default bezier edge
+// default bezier edge

 // a custom edge, specified by using a custom type name